Entrepreneurship

 This course, which you find in many business entrepreneurship degree programs, covers the growth phase of an entrepreneurial business, focusing on the nature and challenges of entrepreneurial businesses as they move beyond startup.
 The primary task for entrepreneurial firms in their growth phase is to build an organization capable of managing this growth, and then ensure the organization can sustain growth as the market and competitive environment changes.
 The entrepreneur needs to create a professional organization both responsive to external change and entrepreneurial enough to continually create new businesses through innovative thinking.

-Explore the entire list of entrepreneurship courses
+Explore more entrepreneurship courses

 At Babson, our faculty are experts, innovators, and forward thinkers in their chosen fields.
 Here are just some professors sharing their expertise and support with our students in the entrepreneurship program.